rflandau/Orv/implementations/slims/PACKETS.md

 ## ID [0 or 10 Bytes]

-ID is the unique identifier of the sender, used to correlate a packet to its origin for handling (such as from a known child, a pending join, etc).
+ID is the unique identifier of the sender as a uint64, used to correlate a packet to its origin for handling (such as from a known child, a pending join, etc).
 It may only be omitted when sending client requests, as client requests may originate from outside the vault.
 If it is omitted, S must be set.

 ### NOTE